Shutter Island: Plot

 In 1954, widowed U.S. Marshal Edward "Teddy" Daniels and his new partner, Chuck Aule, go on a ferry boat to Shutter Island, the home of Ashecliffe Hospital for the criminally insane, to investigate the disappearance of a patient, Rachel Solando (who was incarcerated for drowning her three children).
 Despite being kept in a cell under constant supervision, she has escaped the hospital and the desolate island.

 In Rachel's room, Teddy and Chuck discover a code that Teddy breaks.
 He believes the code points to a 67th patient, whereas hospital records show only 66 patients.
-Teddy also wants to avenge the death of his wife Dolores, who was murdered two years prior by a man called Andrew Laeddis, whom he believes is an inmate in Ashecliffe Hospital.
+Teddy also wants to avenge the death of his wife Dolores, who was murdered two years prior by a man called Andrew Laeddis, who he believes is an inmate in Ashecliffe Hospital.
 In World War II, Teddy helped liberate Dachau.
 After Hurricane Carol hits the island, Teddy and Chuck inspect ward C, where Teddy believes government experiments with psychotropic drugs are being conducted.
 While separated from Chuck in ward C, Teddy meets George Noyce, a patient who says everything is an elaborate game designed for him, and that Chuck is not to be trusted.

 As Teddy and Chuck return to the main hospital area, they are separated.
 Teddy discovers a woman (in a sea cave he tried to take refuge in) who says she is the real Rachel Solando.
 She tells him she was actually a psychiatrist at Ashecliffe, and after discovering the illegal experiments being run by them, she was incarcerated as a patient.
 She escaped and has been hiding in different places on the island.
 She tells him to take care with the food, medication and cigarettes, which have been laced with psychotropic drugs.
 After returning to the hospital, Teddy cannot find Chuck and is told he had no partner.
 He escapes and tries to rescue Chuck at the lighthouse, where he believes the experiments take place.
 At the top of the lighthouse, he finds only hospital administrator Dr. Cawley seated at a desk.
 Cawley tells Teddy that he himself is in fact Andrew Laeddis (an anagram of Edward Daniels) and that he has been a patient at Shutter Island for two years for murdering his wife, Dolores Chanal (an anagram of Rachel Solando), after she murdered their three children.